13 Dec, 2023 Alnylam R&D Day 2023

 Between 2011 and 2013, Yvonne was Senior Vice President and Head of Medicines Development at Pfizer serving on the executive team leading a rapidly growing $16bn division.
 Prior to Pfizer, she was at GlaxoSmithKline plc for 18 years, where she was Senior Vice President and Chief of Strategy for Research and Development.
 Yvonne had previously been in various positions of increasing responsibility at GSK, including Senior Vice President for Medicines Development and Chief Medical Officer for Europe.

 Yvonne trained as a physician and earned her medical degree (MBChB) from The University of Leeds in the UK.
 She also holds an MBA from INSEAD Business school in France.
-Dr. Greenstreet serves on the board of directors of Pacira BioSciences, Inc., argenx SE and The American Funds.
-Additionally, she is in the Scientific Advisory Committee of the Bill and Melinda Gates Foundation, a member of the Discovery Council of Harvard Medical School and a member of Biotechnology Industry Organization (BIO) Health Section Governing Board (HSGB).
+Dr. Greenstreet serves on the board of directors of The American Funds and previously served on the board of directors of Pacira BioSciences, Inc. and argenx SE.
+Additionally, she is in the Scientific Advisory Committee of the Bill and Melinda Gates Foundation, a member of the Discovery Council of Harvard Medical School and a member of Biotechnology Industry Organization (BIO) Health Section Governing Board (HSGB)

 Pushkal Garg, M.D. – Chief Medical Officer